giantswarm/docs/src/content/guides/deploying-istio/index.md

       privileged: true
 ```

 As consequence, the pod now must have the right security policies configured to run in the cluster.
-An easy way to solve the problem is to create a pod security policy that contains the correct capabilities.
-Then, define an Istio role and a role binding for wiring it together against the default service account for the namespace where your apps are running.
+An easy way to solve the problem is to [create a pod security policy that contains the correct capabilities](https://docs.giantswarm.io/guides/securing-with-rbac-and-psp#pod-security-policies/).
+Then, define a RBAC role and a role binding for wiring it together against the default service account for the namespace(s) where your apps are running.

 __Warning:__ If your apps are using a custom service account then you need to create the binding for each of them.